 PRACTICALS (BIOPHYSICS)

 - 1. Preparation of solutions of known concentrations using pure samples and stock solutions - 2.
 Preparation of buffers - 3.
-Measurement of pH using pH meter. - 4.
+Measurement of pH and adjusting pH using pH meter. - 4.
 Demonstration of the working of different kinds of centrifuges

 REFERENCES (BIOPHYSICS)